Eagle Engage Officers Guide

 The “Description” will appear to members/users, so make sure it is clear and error-free.

 If your event is on campus you will be prompted to provide more information about your preferred location on the next page of the form.
-For facilities in the EMS system, you may book the space in EMS prior to submitting this registration request, but it is not required.
+On-campus reservations must be made in CourseDog prior to submitting the Eagle Engage registration request to ensure that the information provided is accurate.
+For information about reserving facilities via CourseDog, please visit the Student Organizations Event Registration page.
 If the event is off-campus, an address is required.

 If your event is online, please set the “Who can see the meeting link?” option to only display the link to those who are registered, and use the registration option later in the form.